-For international visitors
+For English speaking visitors

 According to the 2018 Bologna Process Implementation Report, the implementation of key commitments and Bologna tools remains uneven, both between policy areas and between countries.
 In order to alleviate these discrepancies, the EU-Commission and the EACEA have supported over many years the development of higher education reforms and the implementation of Bologna principles at Higher Education Institutions (HEI) in Europe.
 To this end, the EACEA set up an invitation to submit project proposals for „Initiatives to support the implementation of European Higher Education Area reforms“ in 2019.
 In this context, the project proposal „bologna hub PS“ was selected by the European Commission (EC) to be funded.
 While the EC is the main sponsor, the German Ministry of Education and Research (BMBF) as the official coordinating institution contributes the remaining share.